 BlackMatter emerged over the summer and officials from the Cybersecurity and Infrastructure Security Agency (CISA), FBI, and NSA said Monday that actors affiliated with the group had been going after various critical infrastructure (CI) organizations, using a variety of tactics and techniques.
 The group targets not only Windows machines, but also Linux servers, and has been observed wiping or reformatting backup systems to hamper recovery efforts.
-The group’s main initial access technique is using previously compromised, embedded credentials for LDAP and SMB in order to then get into the Active Directory.
+The group’s main initial access technique is using previously compromised, embedded credentials for LDAP and SMB in order to then get into the Microsoft Entra ID.
 From there, the actors enumerate all of the machines on the network and encrypts them.

 “The BlackMatter variant uses embedded admin or user credentials that were previously compromised and NtQuerySystemInformation and EnumServicesStatusExWto enumerate running processes and services, respectively.
 BlackMatter then uses the embedded credentials in the LDAP and SMB protocol to discover all hosts in the AD and the srvsvc.NetShareEnumAll Microsoft Remote Procedure Call (MSRPC) function to enumerate each host for accessible shares,” the advisory says.